 PlatformE was co-founded by one of Farfetch’s founders – José Neves – and two others in 2016 and has raised $16.6M in Venture Capital.
 It is a high-tech play towards personalization and made-to-order, working with the world’s biggest fashion houses to shift the production model and reinvent the fashion supply-chain to reduce waste.

 The new standard for made-to-order production (MTO).
 PlatformE is powering at scale customization, personalization and digital collections across industries.
 We are enabling the world’s transition to waste-free and sustainability, revolutionizing the way brands capitalize on inventory.
 No more dead stock.Crunchbase

 While these are two different types of companies with two different business models – Springkode (Factory-to-Consumer Marketplace, B2B2C model) and PlatformE (Made-to-Order, B2B model) – the acquisition brings together two players who can build scale into the sustainable-fashion arena through both technological and business model innovation.

-How does the F2C Fashion Business Model work?
+How does the Made-to-Order Fashion Business Model work?

 Instead of working in studios and boutiques – and separating design from production, then production from sales – the dots are connected directly between the place the clothes are produced and the end consumer.

 This is not fast fashion, and at a price 70% less than products of the same quality in high-end boutiques, it is definitely value for money, but not in a way that is currently luring Gen Z or millennial shoppers.Forbes

 Instead of reselling dead stock materials for pennies on the dollar, these collectives spin them up into small batches of high-end garments.

 It’s just that these high-end garments don’t have a notorious brand attached to them, so they sell them for significantly less than retail cost that those same garments would be sold for in high-end boutiques on a quality comparable basis.
 Prices ranged from €27 – €169 for various types of garments.